alex-s93/movies_tg_bot/README.md

 # Introducion
+@ICHbinMovieBot
 It's a simple TG bot for searching films by different search criteria.
-It takes us possibilities to search by:
+We are given the ability to search by:
 - keywords (bot will search entered values in titles and descriptions)
 - name
 - year